Will AI Replace Your Software Testing Job?

 These days, we have better options than writing our test specs by hand.

 The open source community has released a variety of frameworks to relieve us from that particular tedium: Cypress, Selenium and Pupeteer.
 And in this video companion guide, I’ll focus on Playwright.
-Specifically, how playwright can help automate a lot of the boilerplate involved in writing test specs with codepen.
+Specifically, how playwright can help automate a lot of the boilerplate involved in writing test specs with CodePen.

 The video will do a quick walk you through playwright in itself.
 This article will provide the core login.spec.ts file I used and where to go from next.